LearnOnDemandSystems/docs/tms/Unlisted/instructor-class-creation.md

 SSG Instructors can create classes themselves via the _SSG Workshop Scheduler_ role that is applied to your account.
 Below is a step by step guide that will walk you through this process so you can create classes.

->![note]
-Any fields on the _Create Class_ page that are not addressed in this tutorial can safely be left blank.
+>[!note] Any fields on the _Create Class_ page that are not addressed in this tutorial can safely be left blank.

 ## Create a Class